carlmontanari/scrapli/README.md

 ```

-## Result Objects
+## Response Objects

-All read operations result in a `Result` object being created.
-The `Result` object contains attributes for the command
+All read operations result in a `Response` object being created.
+The `Response` object contains attributes for the command
  sent (`channel_input`), start/end/elapsed time, and of course the result of the command sent.

 ```python